oliverjgoldstein/koka-bayes/readme.md

-N.B.
-This library uses shell scripts and thus requires unix/linux.
+This library has been tested on OSX Catalina, GHCI version 7.10.3, and Koka (commit c348fa7 : March 28th 2019) This library uses shell scripts and thus requires unix/linux.

+This is a probabilistic programming library that uses algebraic effects.
+It is based on Ohad Kammar's Eff Bayes.

+This library has three working inference methods.
+1. <b> Importance Sampling </b>
+2. <b> Sequential Monte Carlo </b>
+3. <b> Trace Markov Chain Monte Carlo </b>

+Please see main.kk for a short demonstration of all three inference algorithms.

 To install and run this library: